Basics Explainers

 POSTED ON AUGUST 12, 2022

-Part of the due diligence you should practice when considering investing in a company is checking its fundamentals.
-That’s because these factors can tell you a lot about that organization, including how it’s being run and if it’s likely to grow in the future.
+These factors can tell you a lot about that organization, including how it’s being run and if it’s likely to grow in the future.

 Some people refer to the fundamentals as the basics of any business, because these are the things that any for-profit company will have.
+Here are the types to look out for:

-Revenue is the total amount of money that a company earns through doing business without taking into account any expenses.
+This is the total amount of money that a company earns through doing business without taking into account any expenses.
 It is calculated by multiplying the average sales price by the number of units sold.

 When you look at assets, you’ll be checking out the things of value that a company owns, makes, or benefits from.
 These are used to run the business, and directly or indirectly make money.

-Cash flow refers to the movement of money in and out of a company.
+This refers to the movement of money in and out of a company.
 When it is received, it is called an inflow, while an outflow is money spent.

-While there are other factors which can be viewed as a company’s fundamentals, these are the ones that are typically checked by would-be investors to see if they should put their money in it.
-Taken together, these may give you an idea of the growth potential of the business and your money.
+While there are other factors which can be viewed as a company’s fundamentals, these are the ones that are typically checked by would-be investors to guide their decisions.

 You can find these fundamentals in the company’s financial statements, which it is required to reveal as long as it’s a public company (meaning, its stocks are available for the general public to purchase).